Antibody: a molecule made by B-cells to trap foreign particles and microbes...more

 Receptor: a molecule on the surface of a cell that responds to specific molecules and receives chemical signals sent by other cells.

 You might think B-cells got their name because they are made inside your bones.
 It is true that most blood cells are made inside the bone marrow, but that is not where the “B” in B-cells came from.
-Their name comes from the name of the place they were discovered, the Bursa of Fabricus.
+Their name comes from the name of the place they were discovered, the Bursa of Fabricius.
 The Bursa is an organ only found in birds.

-Unlike T-cells and macrophage cells, B-cells don’t kill viruses themselves.
+Unlike T-cells and macrophages, B-cells don’t kill viruses themselves.
 In the Viral Attack story, the B-cell sweeps up the leftover viruses after the T-cell attack.
 Actually, B-cells are as important as T-cells and are much more than just a final clean-up crew.
 They make important molecules called antibodies.
 These molecules trap specific invading viruses and bacteria.
 Without this line of defense, your body would not be able to finish fighting most infections.